Ankit Fadia

-Ankit Fadia (born 24 May 1985) is an Indian former hacker, author, and television host known for his work related to computer security.
-In his early career, he provided tips and tutorials on operating systems and networking, as well as offering proxy websites.

-His claims of hacking claims have since been discredited by professionals within the cybersecurity community and media.
+Ankit Fadia (born 24 May 1985) is an Indian former hacker, author, and television host known for his hacking claims and written work, which was later identified as plagiarized.
+His hacking claims have since been widely discredited by the cybersecurity community and media.

 Life

 Ankit Fadia was born in Delhi, India.
 He developed an interest in computer hacking after receiving a computer at age 10 and reading a newspaper article on the topic.
 He is a graduate of Stanford University, where he studied management science and engineering.

 Writing career and plagiarism

 Fadia's writing career began when he founded a website called hackingtruths.box.sk, where he wrote hacking tutorials.
 At the age of 15, Fadia authored An Unofficial Guide to Ethical Hacking which made him the youngest author published by Macmillan India.
 Following his initial publication, Fadia wrote additional books on computer security, spoke at seminars across schools and colleges in India, and launched his own training courses, including the "Ankit Fadia Certified Ethical Hacker" (AFCEH) program.
 However, his work has faced accusations of plagiarism.
 In 2011, Jericho of attrition.org discovered that two of Ankit Fadia's books were plagiarized from other sources.
 About half of Network Intrusion Alert and a third of The Unofficial Guide to Ethical Hacking were found to be copied from pre-existing works.